omry/omegaconf/docs/source/structured_config.rst

     description: text
     <BLANKLINE>

-The resulting object is a regular OmegaConf DictConfig, except it will utilize the type information in the input class/object and will validate the data at runtime.
+The resulting object is a regular OmegaConf ``DictConfig``, except that it will utilize the type information in the input class/object and will validate the data at runtime.
 The resulting object and will also rejects attempts to access or set fields that are not already defined (similarly to configs with their to :ref:`struct-flag` set, but not recursive).